DariahBE/LATTE/documentation/custom_api.md

 ```
 based on the given example scenario:

-`nodelabel` = 'Person' or 'Place'
+`nodelabel` = e.g. 'Person' or 'Place'
-`search_vars` = A choice you make; do you want to return nodes of the given `nodelabel` that match variants contraints, or that match node constraints.
+`search_vars` = A choice you make; do you want the API to search for entity nodes based on matching variant labels or not.
+If you set this to True, the variable `search_parameters` has to refer to node properties which are present in Variant nodes, not the Entity nodes.
+`nodelabel` = that match variants contraints, or that match node constraints.
 `properties` = the array of properties you want to return.
 These properties must be defined in your model
 `stableURi` = A boolean you set, when set to true the API will return stable URI's for the nodes matching the request.
 `variants` = A boolean you set, when set to true the API willr return variants that are linked to the node matching the request.